Q&A with Virginia Marine who retires after 54 years of service

 |0

-This work, Q&A with Virginia Marine who retires after 54 years of service [Image 1 of 3], by LCpl Bernadette Wildes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Q&A with Virginia Marine who retires after 54 years of service, by LCpl Bernadette Wildes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT